 Walk around the space and check out those different angles.
 It'll be worth it, we promise.
 We recommend to add these sight lines on your plan, that way you'll know where to include your lights.

 At in-lite, we offer a wide range of lighting options.
 Check out our official website or brochures for more details on the different types of lighting you can choose from.
-We highly suggest to combine different types of lighting for the best effect.
+We highly suggest combining different types of lighting for the best effect.

 Add some broad, bright lights on your trees to create a lighting effect that enlarges your space.
 Use smaller, softer light around living spaces like patios and decks for a more romantic and warm feeling.